Famous Sites and Festivals in Kyotanabe 京田辺市(きょうたなべし)での有名(ゆうめい)な所(ところ)とイベント

 The Saga Shrine has an ancient history.
 Re-built in the Azuchi-Momoyama period, its main hall is a designated national cultural asset.

-Every October the shrine’s festival “Yamato Hyakumi To Yudate” takes place in the temporary shrine located inside the Saga Shrine of Yamamoto District.
+Every October the shrine’s festival “Yamamoto Hyakumi To Yudate” takes place at the temporary shrine located inside the Saga Shrine of Yamamoto District.

-Tsukiyomi Shrine and Ōsumi Hayato Mai 月読神社と大住隼人舞
+Tsukiyomi Shrine and Ōsumi Hayato Mai 月読神社(つきよみじんじゃ)と大住隼人舞(おおすみはやとまい)

 Every year on 14th October a dance ritual called the Ōsumi Hayato Mai is performed at the Tsukiyomi Shrine.

-Tanakurahiko Shrine and Zuiki Mikoshi 棚倉孫神社と瑞饋神輿
+Tanakurahiko Shrine and Zuiki Mikoshi 棚倉孫神社(たなくらひこじんじゃ)と瑞饋神輿(ずいきみこし)

-The Tanakurahiko Shrine is famous for its main hall building was re-built during the Azuchi-Momoyama Period and is a designated cultural asset of Kyoto Prefecture.
+The Tanakurahiko Shrine is famous for its main hall building which was re-built during the Azuchi-Momoyama Period and is a designated cultural asset of Kyoto Prefecture.

-Every two years in October, to celebrate the Autumn harvest, vegetables and grains such as red zuiki (taro stems) for roof, green zuiki for torii (Shinto shrine gateway) others like pepper, red eggplant, chrysanthemums are used to decorate a portable shrine called a “Mikoshi” which is paraded around the area for the “Zuiki Mikoshi” ritual.
-The Zuiki Mikoshi is an official invisible folk cultural property of the city.
+Every two years in October, to celebrate the Autumn harvest, a portable shrine called a "Mikoshi" is decorated with around 30 different varieties of vegetables and grains such as red zuiki (taro stems) for the roof, green zuiki for the torii (Shinto shrine gateway), and others like peppers, red eggplants, and chrysanthemums.
+This decorated shrine is then paraded around the area for the “Zuiki Mikoshi” ritual.
+The Zuiki Mikoshi is an official intangible folk cultural asset of the city.
 On the day of the festival many people come to see the procession.

-Sakaya Shrine 酒屋神社
+Sakaya Shrine 酒屋神社(さかやじんじゃ)

 Today many people visit the temple to worship the gods of sake.

-Sawai Family Residence 澤井家住宅
+Sawai Family Residence 澤井家住宅(さわいけじゅうたく)

 Different from other houses of that era, this sophisticated-looking residence was solidly constructed with thick pillars and beams going through the building.